Monday, 1 January 2024

 Ten years ago, a subseries of our Inner Circle Seminars sought to explore the Zollikon seminars, at a distance of fifty years, as nearly as possible to the day, and among other things – to remedy these and similar farcical mistranslations together with others much more serious, based on a failure to understand what Heidegger actually means.

-On 3 November 2024 we shall revisit Heidegger’s seminar of 2 and 5 November 1964.
+On 3 November 2024 we shall revisit Heidegger’s seminar, which we are calling No. 3, of 2 and 5 November 1964.

 1965 was Heidegger’s most active year in relation to the Zollikon seminars.
 He made no fewer than five visits.
 In 2025, as we did in 2015, we shall devote one seminar to each of his five seminars of 1965, on their 50th anniversaries almost to the day.
 These five seminars of ours will thus have the same structure and time-scale as his: two three-hour sessions (with coffee and tea breaks) separated in our case by a lunch break and in his by a day or two.

-Our seminar on 1 March 2026 will examine the seminar of 1 and 3 March 1966.
+Our seminar on 1 March 2026 will examine the seminar (No. 9) of 1 and 3 March 1966.

 Subsequent seminars, to be announced in due course, will continue to explore the important Boss-Heidegger conversations and correspondence reported in the book, including their fundamental Taormina conversations of 1963 to which we have already devoted many seminars.

-Finally, on 18 March 2029, we shall discuss the last Zollikon seminar, held on 18 and 21 March 1969.
+Finally, on 18 March 2029, we shall discuss the last Zollikon seminar, No. 10, held on 18 and 21 March 1969.

 This does not mean there is nothing to criticise in Heideggers or Bosss approach to, or in, the Zollikon seminars.
 Boss limited the participation to medical doctors with only a few non-medical professionals.
 As I showed in my paper Medical Daseinsanalysis (Existential Analysis 16.1, January 2005: 169-177), Heidegger colluded with Bosss aspiration for, and teaching and practice of, Daseinsanalysis as a medical discipline.
 We have explored the implications of this in many recent Inner Circle Seminars, including Inner Circle Seminar No. 292, on 15 September: Is the madman mentally ill?
 No. – Heidegger 1953.

 Moreover, if we confine ourselves to one exchange in one seminar, we can see that the issues raised are very complex.
-Heidegger mentions in the seminar on 1 March 1966 , which we shall explore on 1 March 2026, that Boss, at the start of the seminar, has compared the seminars to a kind of group therapy, in which participants, ‘as in a Freudian analysis develop resistance to the Heideggerian cure.
+Heidegger mentions in the seminar No. 9 on 1 March 1966 , which we shall explore on 1 March 2026, that Boss, at the start of the seminar, has compared the seminars to a kind of group therapy, in which participants, ‘as in a Freudian analysis develop resistance to the Heideggerian cure.

-Boss used to recall his analytic sessions with Sigmund Freud as a young student in Vienna in 1925, although (as Gion Condrau and I have shown) he exaggerated their number.
+Boss claimed to have had analytic sessions with Sigmund Freud as a young student in Vienna in 1925, although (as Gion Condrau and I have shown) he exaggerated their number.
 Aleš Wotruba, who with his wife Sarka participated as young students in the final Zollikon seminars, has told us that Boss insisted that daseinsanalytic trainees should study, even more than HeideggerFreuds papers on technique.
 If Boss believed the seminars were a form of therapy, should he not have been true to Freudfundamental rule that one should communicate without criticism all that comes to mind’?
 But Condrau, who was in turn Bosss army comrade, colleague, deputy, and successor, reported that Boss told participants in the Zollikon seminars that they must not ask Heidegger about his Nazism.
 Are we to presume that, as a result of Bosss prohibition, they were able to ensure that during the seminars this question never once crossed any of their minds?
 (See p.
 167 of my review of Condraus book Martin Heideggers Impact on Psychotherapy (Existential Analysis 14.1, January 2003: 162-178.))

 However, Boss is making a serious point in speaking of group therapy and resistance.
 He says that resistance has arisen, in the form of the objection that Daseinsanalysis is anti-scientific: first, because Heideggers discussion of natural science is (allegedly) valid only for classical, not nuclear, physics; second, because psychotherapy is in any case not a procedure like physics.